doitintl/doit-easily-marketplace/docs/install.md

 9. (optional) In Slack, create a slack webhook store this secret in Secret Manager.

 ### App Deploy
-Note: Note: These steps can be accomplished by applying this [Terraform][8]
+Note: These steps can be accomplished by applying this [Terraform][8]
 8. Deploy the application in Cloud Run.
 When finished, continue below

 ### Finish and test the integration